Cemophora coccinea: Reproduction

 There is very little known about the reproductive habits of the scarlet snake.
-It is oviparous, generally laying 2-9 eggs per clutch, with the typical clutch yielding five eggs.
+It is oviparous, generally laying 2–9 eggs per clutch, with the typical clutch yielding five eggs.
 Breeding occurs throughout the spring months, and eggs are laid throughout the summer in burrows or under rocks.
-The eggs hatch two months after breeding, typically in the late summer or autumn.
+The eggs hatch two months after being laid, typically in the late summer or autumn.

+In Florida, one female scarlet snake laid 13 fertile eggs, which exceeded the largest previously reported clutch of 9 eggs.

 Predators and defense

-The natural predators of the scarlet snake are snake-eating snakes such as the coral snake, and predatory birds and mammals.
-Scarlet snakes rarely bite when picked up by humans, although they can release a foul-smelling odor.
+The natural predators of the scarlet snake are snake-eating snakes such as coral snakes, and predatory birds and mammals.
+The scarlet snake rarely bites when picked up by humans, but it can release a foul-smelling odor.
+The scarlet snake will use its version of batesian mimicry and mimic the venomous coral snakes as a defense mechanism in order to reduce predation.

 Conservation

 The two greatest threats that scarlet snakes face are the destruction of their habitats because of commercial development and the rising rate of road mortality.
 Other threats are illegal capture of the species for the pet trade and intentional killing.

 Subspecies

 The following two subspecies are recognized as being valid.